-The face bow orients the cats in the hinge axis that is the imaginary line across which condyles can rotate without translation.
-The terminal hinge axis is the most retruded hinge position that is learnable, recordable and repeatable.
+The face bow orients the cats in the hinge axis which is the imaginary line across which condyles can rotate without translation.
+The terminal hinge axis is the most retruded hinge position that is learnable, recordable, and repeatable.
 It corresponds to the centric relation.

 - Jaw relation Recording with the Artex Facebow:

 For the orientation jaw relation recording, the patient should be seated comfortably with head support in the upright position.
 The condylar rods inserted in the auditory meatus or the line marked in front of the tragus for the Artex facebow.
 The necessary guidelines marked on the wax rims and positional notches should place.